- Overview

 Overnight in Gondar.

-Included Meal(s): Breakfast and Dinner - Day 6:Gondar - Simien MountainsToday we travel by road into the Simien Mountains.
-The highest point above us, Ras Dashen (4620 m / 15,246 ft above sea level), is Africa's fourth highest peak.
-Numerous large rivers, including the Blue Nile, drain the highlands from east to west, towards the Nile Basin.
-From north to south, it's the Omo River, flowing into Lake Turkana.
-Our overnight location approaches 2800 m / 9,000 ft (the highest point on our tour); not terribly high, but you will notice the thinness of the air and cold at night.
-The Simiens stretch for over 40 kilometres with an almost two mile drop into the valley below.
+Included Meal(s): Breakfast and Dinner - Day 7:Gondar - Simien MountainsToday we travel into the dramatic landscapes of the Simien Mountains.
+A scenic drive leads us into this awe-inspiring UNESCO World Heritage site, a place of extraordinary natural beauty and geological significance.
+This magnificent range is dominated by Ras Dashen, soaring to 4620 meters (15,246 feet) above sea level, proudly ranking as Africa's fourth highest peak.
+Numerous large rivers, including the mighty Blue Nile, drain these highlands from east to west towards the Nile Basin, while from north to south, the Omo River flows into Lake Turkana.
+Our overnight location in the Simiens approaches 2800 meters (9,000 feet), marking the highest point on our tour; while not excessively high, the thinness of the air and the cold at night will be noticeable.
+The Simien Mountains stretch for over 40 kilometres, offering breathtaking panoramas with an almost two-mile drop into the valley below, providing a profound sense of scale and natural grandeur.

 Our Ethiopia tours that occur in January coincide with the Timkat Festival in Lalibela, the biggest celebration of the year in Ethiopia, marking the Epiphany every year on the 19th of January.
 Timkat is celebrated all over Ethiopia, but nowhere is it quite as spectacular as in Lalibela.
 The festival begins with Timkat Eve and dramatic processions through a night of fasting.
 Crowds of revelers, all dressed in white, sing and dance in the streets to the beating of drums.
 Priests, decked out in jewel encrusted velvet and satin robes, carry a replica of Arc of the Covenant known as a talbot in a grand procession through the streets.